renansm93/Employee-Tracker/README.md

 https://drive.google.com/file/d/1wlm_BKs33GPhZiOvj4UWrKWLC5b9zZNV/view?usp=drive_link

-- Step 1: Open the MySQL CLI by typing mysql -u root -p (check you have MYSQL dowloaded on your machine)
+- Step 1: Change the password according to your Mysql password on the files budget, department, employee and role.
+Open the MySQL CLI by typing mysql -u root -p (check you have MYSQL dowloaded on your machine)

 * ![Step_1](images/Step_1.png)